MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 ## Quick-test your model

 Once your model is trained, you can see it in action from its details page.
-For more information, go to the [Manage a model in AI Builder](manage-model.md).
+For more information, view the [Manage a model in AI Builder](manage-model.md) topic.

 1. From your model details page, select **Quick Test** in the **Last trained version** section.
 2. Drag and drop or upload an image that contains your objects to test your model.